 We are aware that invoices and “acquisition closing letters” are in circulation purporting to have been issued by Norton Rose Fulbright.
 These documents, which are issued on a poor approximation of our letterhead, are bogus.
 We have reported the issue to the SRA and to the Police.
-If you have any concerns regarding invoices or letters that you may have received from Norton Rose Fulbright, please contact email@example.com or firstname.lastname@example.org.
+If you have any concerns regarding invoices or letters that you may have received from Norton Rose Fulbright, please contact email@example.com.

 Fraudulent invoice - Example

-We are aware that the above-named entity claims to be a subsidiary company of Norton Rose Fulbright and is fraudulently using our website and our address.
+We are aware that the above-named entity claims to be a subsidiary company of Norton Rose Fulbright and is fraudulently referencing our website and our address.
 We can confirm that Norton Rose Fulbright has no relationship whatsoever with Edward Duuk.